alphagov/govuk-developer-docs/source/manual/alerts/smokey-loop-tests.html.md

 > sudo less /var/log/upstart/smokey-loop.log
 ```

+It may be necessary to kill all the smokey processes.
+There is further guidance on doing this [here](/manual/alerts/smokey-json-older-than-30m.html).

 ### `HTTP status code 550 (RestClient::RequestFailed)`

 This usually means that the BrowserMob Proxy java process is running as part of a previously aborted